 How To Know When Dental SEO Is Working

 Explaining the importance of SEO to a client is best told as a story.
 And that story may have a number of unexpected turns after that first step.
 Creating a roadmap using the techniques above isn’t a recipe for perfection, but it is a strong first step.
 It’s important to follow each one with a highly adaptable strategy that uses real metrics and goals to give this story a happy ending.

 No SEO solution is an instant fix, but should rather be understood as a series of steps.
 And to explain those steps, and amend them accordingly, you need to have the right tools.

 A few simple metrics include conversions, website traffic, and keyword rankings.
 And the performance of these metrics requires tools that track your SEO over a number of domains across time.
 That way more granular changes can be observed and made, such as adjusting keywords based on weekly or monthly data from search rankings.
 Or monitoring the impact of backlinks, allowing you to fine-tune performance to emphasize the ones that create a greater impact.

 Having the right SEO reporting tools in place from the beginning offers greater insight into what works, and what doesn’t, creating flexibility to adapt to the ever-changing online landscape with a few simple adjustments.
-And also important is having a set of tools that can be applied to a number of different dental practices.
+And also important is having a set of keyword ranking tools that can be applied to a number of different dental practices.
 This can scale up one successful dental campaign into a number of successful dental campaigns without having to start from scratch each time.